wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Candice_** : Hiya babes, you look awful, what's happened?

-**_Gideon_** :
+**_Gideon_** : Everything's getting out of control, I'm haemorrhaging money

-**_Candice_** : While I was out shopping, I saw the perfect place for my new nail bar idea.
-It was on the high street, what was it called...?
+**_Candice_** : Yeah, I don't know what that means, anyway... while I was out shopping, I saw the perfect place for my new nail bar idea.
+It was on the high street.
+I'm trying to remember what it was called...?
 Harrys?
 No, Hardy's?
 No that's not it...
 Oh yeah, I remember...
 Harrods!

 **_Gideon_** : You want me to buy Harrods!?!?!